pebreo/pebreo.github.io/begin/BeginningAntifragility.md

 ## Roderigo
 His eyes open.
 Just for a few moments as he falls back to sleep to the sound of the ventilator.

 Within three months, Roderigo's world had shrunk faster than a line of compiled code.
 First, his mom.
 A quiet thief, cancer had stolen her strength, then her smile, and finally, her life.
 Then, the world outside his window followed suit.
-A triple whammy: a loved-one's death, a global pandemic, and a massive stroke.
+A triple whammy: his beloved mother's death, a global pandemic, and a massive stroke.
 There were no visitors allowed during the initial outbreak.

 So, he was stuck in a sterile room, his only companions were the tubes sticking out his body, the beeps of machines, and the nurses' gentle but fleeting moments of small talk.